How to Dry Flooring After Door Leaks

 • Leaks around the threshold

-If water continues to enter during rain, you may need temporary measures such as sealing gaps or redirecting water away from the door until permanent repairs are made.
+If water continues to enter during rain, use temporary measures such as towels at the threshold, exterior water diversion, or short-term gap protection until the door can be repaired properly.
+Do not permanently caulk or seal over the problem until the area is dry and the leak path is understood.
 Understanding why door threshold failures cause leaks can help identify common entry points.

 Remove Standing Water Immediately